U.S. banks post detailed crisis plans to avoid breakup threat

 What is published on the regulators’ websites is only the public portion of the plans.
 The actual documents are thousands of pages and contain detailed instruction including mundane facts such as how to access computer systems.

-The banks involved are Bank of America (BAC.N), Bank of New York Mellon (BK.N), Barclays (BARC.L), Citigroup, Credit Suisse CSGN.VX, Deutsche Bank (DBKGn.DE), Goldman Sachs, JPMorgan Chase (JPM.N), Morgan Stanley (MS.N), State Street (STT.N), UBS UBSG.VX and Wells Fargo (WFC.N).

-Reporting by Douwe Miedema, additional reporting by David Henry and Lauren Tara LaCapra in New York; Editing by Alan Crosby
+The banks involved are Bank of America, Bank of New York Mellon, Barclays, Citigroup, Credit Suisse , Deutsche Bank, Goldman Sachs, JPMorgan Chase, Morgan Stanley, State Street, UBS and Wells Fargo.
+(Additional reporting by David Henry and Lauren Tara LaCapra in New York)